 - 2.1 Future Wales was published in 2021.
 The document recognises that productive land is a vital resource.
-The Best and Most Versatile agricultural land, which is defined as land in ALC Grades 1, 2 and 3a, is mapped on page 27. - 2.2 Policy 18 addresses Developments of National Significance (DNS).
+The Best and Most Versatile agricultural land, which is defined as land in ALC Grades 1, 2 and 3a, is mapped on page 27. - 2.2 Policy 17 addresses Renewable and Low Carbon Energy and Associated Infrastructure, noting strong support for the principle of developing renewable and low carbon energy.
+There is no mention of agricultural land quality in this section. - 2.3 Policy 18 addresses Developments of National Significance (DNS).
 It notes that DNS development will be permitted subject to 11 criteria.
-None of these specifically mention agricultural land, although criterion 10 refers to the sustainable use of resources needed for or generated by the development. - 2.3 As noted on page 97, Ministers have considered alternatives to new large-scale electricity generation infrastructure, but recognise that these "will not enable us to meet those objectives on their own".
-It is clear that agricultural I and will be required to meet targets.
+None of these specifically mention agricultural land, although criterion 10 refers to the sustainable use of resources needed for or generated by the development. - 2.4 Ministers have considered alternatives to new large-scale electricity generation infrastructure, page 97 notes, but recognise that these "will not enable us to meet those objectives on their own".
+It is clear that agricultural land will be required to meet targets.